 -- Historic Ebenezer Baptist Church: This is where MLK was baptized and where he co-pastored with his father starting in 1960.
 It's been magnificently restored inside and out to how it appeared in the 1960s and is an ideal place for prayer and quiet reflection.
 407 Auburn Ave.
 NE, Atlanta, GA 30312; +1 404 688 7300 -- MLK Birth Home: You can still see the exterior of the two-story house where MLK was raised, when Sweet Auburn was the epicenter for African American life in Atlanta.
 501 Auburn Ave NE, Atlanta, GA 30312; +1 404 331-5190 -- The King Center: Coretta Scott King established the The Martin Luther King Jr. Center for Nonviolent Social Change in 1968.
 Almost 1 million people would visit annually pre-pandemic to learn more about the Kings' public and private lives and to pay their respects at their tombs, the reflecting pool and the eternal flame.
 449 Auburn Ave.
 NE, Atlanta, GA 30312; +1 404 526 8900 Just a few miles away, prestigious Morehouse College is King's alma mater.
 (In fact, MLK Jr. was one of numerous King family men to attend college there).
 The campus grounds are a lovely place to take a stroll where the young collegian walked.
 830 Westview Dr. SW, Atlanta, GA 30314; +1 404 215 2608

-CNN's Dana Bash travels to Memphis to the sites where Martin Luther King Jr. spent his final hours.
+Martin Luther King Jr. was assassinated on April 4, 1968.
+CNN's Dana Bash traveled to Memphis to the sites where Martin Luther King Jr. spent his final hours.